-A staff appointee, either in connection with reappointment or at any other time, may request modification of staff category, clinical service assignment, or clinical privileges by submitting a written request to the medical staff office.
+A staff appointee, either in connection with reappointment or at any other time, may request modification of staff category, department assignment, or clinical privileges by submitting a written request to the medical staff office.
 A modification request must be on the prescribed form and must contain all pertinent information supportive of the request.
 All requests for additional clinical privileges must be accompanied by information demonstrating additional education, training, and current clinical competence in the specific privileges requested.
 A modification application is processed in the same manner as a reappointment, which is outlined in Section 5 of this manual.
-A practitioner who determines that s/he no longer exercises, or wishes to restrict or limit the exercise of, particular privileges that s/he has been granted shall send written notice, through the medical staff office, to the credentials committee, and MEC.
+A practitioner who determines that s/he no longer exercises, or wishes to restrict or limit the exercise of, particular privileges that s/he has been granted shall send written notice, through the and MEC.
 A copy of this notice shall be included in the practitioner's credentials file.